Metacor/Minecraft-Speedrun-Guide/readme.md

 		* *with Healing, Easy will almost always take 6 hits, and Normal will sometimes take 5*
 	* *their lazer attack requires 2 seconds of uninterrupted line of sight, simply break LoS to take 0 Damage*
 		* *proper Door placement will usually negate all potential Damage when searching for the Gold Blocks*
-* Desert Temples - *explode a single TnT to collect all of the Chest Loot and any surrounding Blocks*
+* Desert Temples - *explode a single TnT to Collect all of the Chest Loot and any surrounding Blocks*
 	* [Top TnT](https://youtu.be/gS6LxaNibWM?t=76) | [Bot TnT](https://youtu.be/CdoYoYrOyjU?t=5)
 * Mining [Stone takes slightly less time than Cobblestone](https://i.imgur.com/LuyiYEa.webp), (typically found as part of Plains Village houses)
 	* Wooden Pickaxe: Stone takes **1.15 Seconds** | Cobblestone takes **1.5 Seconds**